|High Conservation Value Areas Project (HCVA)|

 2. To produce Brazil broad scale maps for responsible expansion of soy production for endorsement by RTRS, guidance for site-level HCV assessment and definition of biodiversity-friendly practices.

 The RTRS has developed a video explaining the HCVA project and in which the protagonists recount the scope and objectives of this experience.
-Please, click the Mapping Project Video and click the red button for download the Portuguese subtitles.
+Please, click the Mapping Project Video for download the video.

 For further information, contact the RTRS Secretariat at firstname.lastname@example.org.